apmiller108/tmp/README.md

   - docker compose exec -it database psql -U postgres

 ### ENV vars
-Secrets are supplied to the application using [Custom Credentials](https://edgeguides.rubyonrails.org/security.html#custom-credentials) and a ENV vars (eg, .env)
+Secrets are supplied to the application using [Custom Credentials](https://edgeguides.rubyonrails.org/security.html#custom-credentials) and a ENV vars (eg, .env).
+Anycable needs `RAILS_MASTER_KEY` so the anycable service also takes a `.anycable.env` `env_file` with only that variable set.
+In development, setting the `RAILS_MASTER_KEY` in the `.env` will break the test env unless they're the same key.

 # Application
 ## Authentication